AggelikiKonstadinidou/rule-editor-portlet/README.md

 2)	Download and extract the [Liferay Portal 6.1.1] (http://sourceforge.net/projects/lportal/files/Liferay%20Portal/6.1.1%20GA2/liferay-portal-tomcat-6.1.1-ce-ga2-20120731132656558.zip/download) and [Liferay Plugins SDK] (http://sourceforge.net/projects/lportal/files/Liferay%20Portal/6.1.1%20GA2/liferay-portal-doc-6.1.1-ce-ga2-20120806125709432.zip/download).
 Use the suggested versions to avoid incompatibility problems.

-3)	Install the Liferay Portal and Liferay Plugins SDK in Eclipse using the following instructions.
+3)	Install the Liferay Portal and Liferay Plugins SDK in Eclipse using the following [instructions] (http://www.liferay.com/community/wiki/-/wiki/Main/Liferay+IDE+Getting+Started+Tutorial).
 By the end of this step you should have created a new Liferay portal (Tomcat) server in Eclipse.

 4)	Download the Rule Editor Portlet and import it in Eclipse.